aq-amani/twitter-bot/README.md

 ## Notes
 - Twitter doesn't allow a duplicate tweet within a 12hours window
-- datastore not setup using terraform, rather data is populated in the initial setup above
+- datastore is not setup using terraform, rather data is populated in the initial setup above
 - secrets are manually saved after creating the secret resources
   - secrets are used for the twitter API tokens and keys